 Dental implants are a teamwork effort between our periodontist (a specialist in the surgical aspect of a dental implant like tooth removal, bone grafting, and placement of the implant itself) – and your general dentist (an expert in the fabrication of the crown/tooth aspect of your implant and ensuring balance of the bite).

 After a period of healing (ranging from 2-6 months), we’ll place a post into the top of the implant by the patient’s dentist.
 The patient’s dentist then creates the final crown, bridge, or denture.

 Ridge Augmentation (Bone Grafting)

-This procedure is used when there is inadequate bone present into which affordable dental implant can be placed.
-With this procedure, bone graft material is added to that portion of the bone which is deficient.
-After a period of healing, often six months, a dental implant(s) can then be placed.
+This procedure is used when there is inadequate bone width present into which an affordable dental implant can be placed.
+With this procedure, bone graft material is added to that portion of the bone deficient.
+After a healing period, often six months, a dental implant(s) can then be placed.